 In 2023, UJAC’s founding Artistic Director, Scott Renderer, stepped down, passing the baton to a new generation of artistic leadership.
 Gabrielle Schutz, an interdisciplinary theater artist, is UJAC’s new Artistic Director, with plans to offer a fresh perspective while maintaining the legacy of the Upper Jay Art Center’s Recovery Lounge.

-UJAC shares space with Upper Jay Upholstery (and, occasionally, with the East Branch of the Ausable River) in a former Ford assembly plant and showroom on Route 9N at the heart of Upper Jay.
+UJAC is located in a former Ford assembly plant and showroom on Route 9N at the heart of Upper Jay.
 Built in 1920, the building was listed on the National Register of Historic Places in 2013.

 Board of Directors

 Casey Galligan, President